AluVM/aluvm-spec/README.md

 # AluVM Specifications

-Specification of AluVM (virtual machine for Internet2 projects) and its assembly language.
+Specification of AluVM (virtual machine for Internet2 projects) instruction set architecture and its assembly language.

-AluVM is a pure functional register-based highly deterministic & exception-less virtual machine without random memory access, capable of performing arithmetic operations, including operations on elliptic curves.
+AluVM is a pure functional register-based highly deterministic & exception-less instruction set architecture (ISA) and virtual machine (VM) without random memory access, capable of performing arithmetic operations, including operations on elliptic curves.
+The AluVM ISA can be extended by the environment running the virtual machine (*host environment*), providing ability to load data to the VM registers and support application-specific instructions (like SIMD).

 The main purpose for ALuVM is to be used in distributed systems whether robustness, platform-independent determinism are more important than the speed of computation.
-Such system include blockchain environments, consensus-critical computations, client-side-validation etc.
+Such system include blockchain environments, consensus-critical computations, client-side-validation etc. AluVM ISA extensibility potentially makes AluVM applicable to such areas as running deterministic machine learning and genetic algorithms.

 ## Design